gmmazzeo/GCDataCourseProject/README.md

 setnames(activity, "V1", "activityId")
 ```

-Now, the subject and activity tables (each wth one only column) are vertically bound
+Now, the subject and activity tables (both having one only column) are vertically bound
 to the table with the observations (previously obtained by horizontally binding the
 training and test sets)